Civitanova Marche: Modern Age

+In 1569, the Jews of Civitanova were expelled.
+Prior to the expulsion, Jews were subject to other persecutory efforts by the Catholic authorities with one member of the community chronicling the rise of Pope Paul IV (dubbed in the chronicle as the "Evil Pope") and his involvement with the Italian Inquisition.

 During the 17th and the 18th centuries, the "Città Alta" was renovated, the main square was expanded and the church of San Paolo was built, while the civic tower was substituted by the clock tower.